slumption/intro-linux-course/source/File naming.rst

 File Naming
 ***********
-There are some important things to remember when naming files...
+There are some important things to remember when naming files.
+I will show you some of the more common file types..